 This chocolaty, but not too rich, dairy-free “buttercream” is the kind of frosting that makes me look forward to eating the edges of the cake!
 Allergy-friendly, this frosting is free of: gluten, dairy, egg, soy, peanuts & tree nuts.
 It’s vegan and top-8-free too.
-Soft, and pipeable, this is great for piping or just eating with a spoon!
+Soft, creamy and pipeable, this is great for piping or just eating with a spoon!

 This post contains affiliate links.